Shane Parkins

 Optimising your WordPress site for speed often begins with streamlining front-end code.
 This can be approached on a page-by-page basis or through grouped enhancements, such as page caching.
 Caching allows the code to render once and then serve a cached version, resulting in a much faster experience for visitors.

-At Climb & Conquer, we consider caching part of good SEO housekeeping or “loading speed hygiene.”
+We consider caching part of good SEO housekeeping or “loading speed hygiene.”
 Other essential elements include:

 • Using WebP formats for images.